USTHBdz/C_Programming/Lecture4/Lecture4.md

 ```
 We will encounter an error because the `result` variable is declared _within_ the `sum` function.
 This means it has **local scope**, and is only accessible _inside_ the function's body.
 Variables declared within a function are not accessible from outside that function.
 This concept is known as **variable scoping**.
+#### Scope :
+In programming, **scope** refers to the region of a program where a particular variable or function can be accessed and used.
 #### Global scope
 Global scope represents the top-level scope of a script file.
 Any variable or constant created in the function and constant section (outside the `main` function or any other specific function) belongs to this scope.
 These are referred to as **global variables**.
 Global variables can be accessed and used by any function or block of code within the script.